Innovation & Entrepreneurship Awards 2022

 This award recognises a startup company (with substantial UK-based operation) that has achieved a substantial milestone during the last two years, such as pipeline progress bringing their product(s) closer towards (or to) the market, closure of financing rounds, and/or entering strategic partnerships or a significant exit.
 Such a company is making its mark in the cancer sector and is accelerating the progress of scientific breakthroughs into the development of new treatments, diagnostics and/or medical devices for patient benefit.

-All award entries will be reviewed by a Judging Panel comprised of independent experts.
+All award entries have been reviewed by a Judging Panel comprised of independent experts.